 All first year courses need to be passed in order to participate in the BA3 Seminar and the Final Paper Arts, Media and Society in the third year.
-A completed first year might also be a requirement for some electives.
+A completed first year is also an admission requirement for minors and some electives.

 In their second year, students build further upon the knowledge and skills gathered in their first year.